PyCalc-X/Calcom-Web-Docs/index.md

 ## Documentation

 Calcom Web is the next leap towards making computation even better with Calcom.
-As can be guessed from the name, Calcom Web is the web version of Calcom built on top of Gitpod and powered by Amazon Web Services.
+As can be guessed from the name, Calcom Web is the web version of Calcom, which is a fast and efficient computational tool designed from students and educators and packed with a lot of features that indeed make computation simplified!

 ### Using the Web version of Calcom